Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/adding-asserts.md

 You can see now that launching and running requests with Hurl is fast, _really_ fast.

-In the next session, we're going to see how we chain request tests, and how we add basic check on a REST api.
+In the next session, we're going to see how we chain request tests, and how we add basic check on a REST API.

 [asserts]: {% link _docs/asserting-response.md %}